cdanvergara/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

     - Admin Password: **Pa55w.rd1234**

     - Virtual Network Name: **az1000201-vnet1**

+ 1. Scroll down and activate the checkbox next to **I agree to the terms and conditions stated above**, after that click on **Purchase** to launch the delpoyment

    > **Note**: To identify Azure regions where you can provision Azure VMs, refer to [**https://azure.microsoft.com/en-us/regions/offers/**](https://azure.microsoft.com/en-us/regions/offers/)